Fund Investment Encyclopedia | How to Invest Funds in Hong Kong

 One-time investment

-The advantage of a one-time investment is that you can invest all your funds at once in favorable market conditions, and if you manage to catch market trends, you can get relatively higher returns.
-On the other hand, a single transaction only requires a one-time transaction fee, and the overall operation is easier.
+The advantage of a one-time investment is that it is possible to invest all the funds profitably in one time under market conditions, and the profit can follow the market trend, and it can get a higher return on the relevant side.
+On the other hand, a single trade only requires a one-time transaction fee, making it easier to operate as a whole.

 The benefit of a monthly fund is that it is possible to gradually accumulate the invested capital by investing funds in batches.
 Buying when the market is falling can also gradually reduce the cost of holding positions, smoothing the risks of market volatility.